 Three Passes in Practice

-To make this concrete, here is what a multi-pass process looks like on a single paragraph.
+To make this concrete, here is what an iterative process looks like on a single paragraph.
 The original AI output:

 It is important to note that artificial intelligence has significantly transformed the landscape of content creation.
 Many organizations are now leveraging these powerful tools to streamline their content production processes and enhance overall efficiency.